return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

 -------

 mutex

-    mutex protecting KMS related lists and structures
+    This is the big scary modeset BKL which protects everything that isn't protect otherwise.
+Scope is unclear and fuzzy, try to remove anything from under it's protection and move it into more well-scoped locks.

+    The one important thing this protects is the use of \ ``acquire_ctx``\ .

 connection_mutex

-    ww mutex protecting connector state and routing
+    This protects connector state and the connector to encoder to CRTC routing chain.

+    For atomic drivers specifically this protects \ :c:type:`drm_connector.state <drm_connector>`\ .

 acquire_ctx

-    global implicit acquire context used by atomic drivers for legacy IOCTLs
+    Global implicit acquire context used by atomic drivers for legacy IOCTLs.
+Deprecated, since implicit locking contexts make it impossible to use driver-private \ :c:type:`struct drm_modeset_lock <drm_modeset_lock>`\ .
+Users of this must hold \ ``mutex``\ .

 idr_mutex